AmoghJohri/Gold-Coins/README.md

             - Therefore, for (k/2) gold coins and (k/2) fake coins, the maximum length aux array consists of (k/4) gold coins and (k/4) fake coins.
 For a k-array, k being even, number of comparisons are (k/2).

-            - Now, total number of comparisons till we obtain an array of 0 length is = (k/2 + k/4 + . . . + 1)
+            - Now, total number of comparisons till we obtain an array of 0 length is upper bounded by (assuming the case where the first k/2 elements are of the same type and the next k/2 of the same type, in case this is not the case, the same number of comparisions produce a smaller array) =
+                (k/2 + k/4 + . . . + 1)

                 = (1 + 2  + 4 + . . . + k/2)